ainhoarodriguez-research/ainhoarodriguez-research.github.io/_pages/publications.md

 # Conference Papers

+## 2026
+- **International Conference Women in Science**
+Paper presented: Women as Entrepreneurs and Caregivers in Scientific Literature and the Media

 ## 2025

-Rodríguez-Vera, A. d.
-P., Rando-Cueto, D., & De las Heras-Pedrosa, C. (2025).
-Communication strategies in women-led startups.
-Paper presented at [Conference Name], [City, Country].
+- **6th COMRED International Conference, University of Seville (Spain)** Paper preented: Discursive and Communication Strategies of Startups on Social Media
+- **15th International Congress on Tourism and Information and Communication Technologies - TURITEC 2025** Paper presented: Impact of Startup Hubs on Cultural Innovation: A Comparative Analysis Between European Cities
+- **19th International Congress on Public Relations Research** Papers presented:
+Communication Strategies of Valencian Startups during the 2024 DANA Natural Disaster: Impact on Public Opinion and Corporate Reputation
+The role of Public Relations in Employability and Entrepreneurship Services at Andalusian Public Universities
+- **9th International Academic and Professional Congress on Happiness** Paper presented: Strategic Communication and Organisational Wellbeing in Startups with Female Leadership
+- **12th International Congress of Communicative Cities** Paper presented: Public Relations and Museums in the Digital Age: Strategies for Effective Cultural Communication
 ---

 ## 2024

 - **XVIII International Congress on Public Relations (AIRP 2024) – Ourense, Spain** Paper presented: “Public Relations and Startups: Analysis of the Current Situation of Entrepreneurial Companies and their Communicative Activity in Andalusia”
-- **Congreso Universitario Internacional de Comunicación, Innovación, Investigación y Docencia (CUICIID) | 2024** Paper presented: Female Entrepreneurship in the Tourism Sector: A Bibliometric Analysis.
+- **Congreso Universitario Internacional de Comunicación, Innovación, Investigación y Docencia (CUICIID)** Paper presented: Female Entrepreneurship in the Tourism Sector: A Bibliometric Analysis.
-- **8th International Academic and Professional Congress on Happiness | 2024**
-Paper presented: Happiness and Wellbeing Management in Tourism Startups: A Study of Organisational Leadership and Entrepreneurship.
+- **8th International Academic and Professional Congress on Happiness** Paper presented: Happiness and Wellbeing Management in Tourism Startups: A Study of Organisational Leadership and Entrepreneurship.
+- **11th International Congress of Creative Cities** Paper presented: Creative Cities and the Influence of Startups on Strategic Communication to Promote the City Brand
 ---

 # Research Stays